How is von Willebrand disease passed on?

 - There is a 1 in 4 (25%) chance that their children could inherit a copy of the VWD gene from both of them and have symptoms, usually moderate to severe.

-- There is a 1 in 2 (50%) chance that their children will inherit only one copy of the VWD gene from them and carry the gene but may have no or only mild symptoms, like their parents.
+- There is a 1 in 2 (50%) chance that their children will inherit only one copy of the VWD gene from them and carry the gene but not have symptoms, like their parents.

 - There is also a 1 in 4 (25%) chance that their children will not inherit the VWD gene at all.